 More recently, the Georgia OB/Gyn office in Suwanee was broken into.
 In both crimes, laptops containing member information were stolen.

 Zane added that he feels the break-ins were designed to "intimidate physicians from dispensing or arguing about this bill," according to the WSB report.

 The station also reported that there has been a third break-in, in the Sandy Springs area, and that the Georgia Bureau of Investigation is probing the crimes.

 House Bill 954 says that any pregnancy terminated after 20 weeks must be done in a manner that brings the fetus out alive.
 It carries criminal penalties including prison time for physicians who violate this measure.

-HB 954 has cleared a Senate panel and is on the Senate's rules calendar for Monday, March 26.
+and is on the Senate's rules calendar for Monday, March 26.